Kirton History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Kirton first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in the region of Kirkton which referred to site where a church was in Berkshire.
 Kirton is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Kirton family

-Early History of the Kirton family
+Important Dates for the Kirton family

 Kirton Spelling Variations